ktoso/rx-wiki/Creation-Operators.md

 def observableThatEmitsAList = Observable.just([1, 2, 3, 4, 5]);
 ```

-This is similar to the `Observable.toObservable()` method, except that `Observable.toObservable()` will convert an iterable object into a Observable that emits each of the items in the iterable, one at a time, while the `Observable.just()` method would convert the iterable into a Observable that emits the entire iterable as a single item.
+This is similar to the `toObservable()` method, except that `toObservable()` will convert an iterable object into a Observable that emits each of the items in the iterable, one at a time, while the `just()` method would convert the iterable into a Observable that emits the entire iterable as a single item.

-## Observable.create( )
+## create( )

 #### Create an explicit Observable

 [[images/rx-operators/create.png]]

-You can create an Observable from scratch, by using the `Observable.create()` method.
+You can create an Observable from scratch, by using the `create()` method.
 You pass this method a closure that accepts as a parameter the Observer that is passed to a Observable’s `subscribe()` method.
-Write the closure you pass to `Observable.create()` so that it behaves as an Observable --- calling the passed-in Observer’s `onNext()`, `onError()`, and `onCompleted()` methods appropriately.
+Write the closure you pass to `create()` so that it behaves as an Observable --- calling the passed-in Observer’s `onNext()`, `onError()`, and `onCompleted()` methods appropriately.
 For example:

 ```groovy
 def myObservable = Observable.create({ anObserver ->